microsoft/debug-adapter-protocol/specification.md

   column?: number;

   /**
    * An optional expression for conditional breakpoints.
+It is only honored by a debug adapter if the capability 'supportsConditionalBreakpoints' is true.
    */
   condition?: string;

   /**
    * An optional expression that controls how many hits of the breakpoint are ignored.
 The backend is expected to interpret the expression as needed.
+The attribute is only honored by a debug adapter if the capability 'supportsHitConditionalBreakpoints' is true.
    */
   hitCondition?: string;

   /**
    * If this attribute exists and is non-empty, the backend must not 'break' (stop) but log the message instead.
 Expressions within {} are interpolated.
+The attribute is only honored by a debug adapter if the capability 'supportsLogPoints' is true.
    */
   logMessage?: string;
 }